-The accompanying schedule of expenditures of federal awards and state financial assistance includes the federal and state grant activity of The Florida Center for Early Childhood, Inc. (the "Center") and is presented on the modified accrual basis of accounting.
+The accompanying Schedule of Expenditures of Federal Awards and State Financial Assistance (Schedule) includes the federal and state grant activity of The Florida Center for Early Childhood, Inc. (Center) and is presented on the modified accrual basis of accounting.
 The information in this schedule is presented in accordance with the requirements of the Uniform Guidance.
 Therefore, some amounts presented in this schedule may differ from amounts presented in, or used in the preparation of, the basic financial statements.